Can We Move On: From the Trope of the ‘Controlling’ Girlfriend

 Similarly, in Shaadi Ke Side Effects, we’re supposed to hate Vidya Balan’s character for expecting her husband to be a responsible parent to a child he helped create.
 How dare she!

-This trope vilifies women on one hand, and on the other, uses the negative impression it has created to subtly criticize any move where she asserts her independence or makes reasonable demands from her partner.
+This trope vilifies a woman on one hand, and on the other, uses the negative impression of her it has created on the audience’s mind, to subtly criticize any move where she asserts her independence, or makes reasonable demands of her partner.

 On a lighter — and even simpler — note, if the trope was truly just humor, and nobody took it seriously, Bharuccha would probably not have had to deal with people actually hating her in real life because of characters she was paid to play in movies.
 If the audience struggles to understand that fictional characters are, well, fictional, should we really be peddling narratives vilifying women; especially in a society where women are already struggling against gender stereotypes?
 Who can really deny the role of movies and television in reinforcing, if not creating, quite a few of them?

 I rest my case for retiring the controlling girlfriend trope.
-While we’re at it, I’d also like to gently remind all of Kartik Aaryan’s characters that they are perfectly within their rights to not date women they find obnoxious.
-Just don’t rant about it later, and inspire generations of men to believe women exist simply to make their otherwise amazing and fulfilling lives miserable.
+While we’re at it, I’d also like to gently remind all of Kartik Aaryan’s characters that they are perfectly within their rights to not date women they find obnoxious — instead of ranting about it later, and inspiring generations of men to believe women exist simply to make their otherwise amazing and fulfilling lives miserable.